jrbarnhart/grid-shape-to-vertices/README.md

 ## Description

-Need to extract vertices from 2D grid-based shapes?
-Tired of manually counting grid cells?
-Let this tool handle it for you!
+This tool is designed to draw grid based shapes, add their vertices, and get an array of those vertices relative to an arbitrary origin.

-First draw a valid shape (all cells but the first must be connected to other cells).
-Then, look at the output and see the vertices.
+First draw a shape.
+Then add your vertices manually.
+Adjust the origin as desired.
+The vertices will be output below the grid.

 They are presented as an array of pairs: [[0,0], [0,1], [1,1], [1,0]]

-Use these vertices for whatever you need, such as drawing the shape to a canvas element.
+Use these vertices for whatever you need, like drawing the shape to a canvas element.

 ## Controls